The Bankrate promise

-Here’s a breakdown of some of the typical closing costs for sellers.
+Here are some of the typical closing costs for sellers, beyond agent commissions:

 |Types of closing fees||Average cost|